Citizenship Through Court in Rome

 If you apply through the Court of Rome, you do not have to be in Italy and can be represented legally by one of our professionals as your Italian citizenship attorney.

 Circumstances to meet to be granted Italian citizenship through the Court in Rome are as follows:

-1. When a Consulate rejects your Italian citizenship application: this is standard condition governed by law.
+1. When a Consulate rejects your Italian citizenship application: this is standard condition governed by statutory law.

-3. When you are unable to schedule an appointment with the Consulate, for example, when the online booking system (Prenota Online) shows no available date or time (see the precedent about the Italian Consulate of San Francisco): this condition is set by Italian a Judicial Precedent.
+3. When you are unable to schedule an appointment with the Consulate, for example, when the online booking system (Prenota Online) shows no available date or time (see the precedent about the Italian Consulate of San Francisco): this condition is set by Judicial Precedents.

-4. When a Consulate gives you a meeting date more than two years away to submit your Italian citizenship application: this condition is set by a Judicial precedent.
+4. When a Consulate gives you a meeting date more than two years away to submit your Italian citizenship application: this condition is set by Judicial precedents.